 #2: Show up.

-Another key to being successful on our team is to work regularly at our team office.
-You'll learn a ton about the real estate business simply by showing up and being in the presence of your peers.
+By "show up", we mean treating your job as a full-time profession.
+We also mean working regularly at our team office.
+We certainly don't expect you to be at the office every day, but you will learn a ton about the real estate business simply by showing up at the office every week and being in the presence of your peers.
 Being present at the office will expose you to new situations and allow you to ask questions which will speed your growth and development.
 New client opportunities will open up to you, too, because your peers will recognize you're committed to your craft.
 Over time you'll earn the trust of your peers and receive an abundance of referrals from the team.

 #3: Pose this one question to your peers and clients every day.

 The question is, "How can I help you"?
 By posing this question you demonstrate to your team members and your clients that you're eager to help.
 In other words, you do more than you get paid for, and you treat every peer and client interaction as an opportunity to exceed expectations.
 As you consistently add value to others, you'll develop a reputation of being a caring, competent, and trusted professional.
 And as your reputation grows, so will your business.

 #4: Become a lifelong learner.

 Work constantly to develop your communication skills, business skills, and positive mental attitude.
 Then apply what you learn at every opportunity.
 One easy way to become a better real estate agent is to observe and learn from your fellow team members.
 Depending on your preferred learning style, there are also many excellent courses, books, podcasts, and audio books which will help you develop and apply new skills.
 Adopt the mindset of a lifelong learner, and you'll thrive on our team.